Changing Dashboard Cluster Lights

 Solder on the second solder joint and remove the LED

-Subsequently clean the solder joint something.
-Either you do this with the Soldering pump (heat the solder and pump it out) or with a Stranded copper wire.
-Fresh solder is always better than the solder that was already on the circuit board.
+Next, clean the solder joint a bit.
+You can either do this with a solder pump (heat the solder and pump it out) or with a copper braid.
+Fresh solder is always better than the solder that was originally on the circuit board.

 Clean solder joints with soldering pump or copper wire